 Freedom of expression, advocacy of humanist values

-The Constitution guarantees freedom of expression, and the media are free and diverse.
+The Constitution guarantees freedom of expression, and the media is free and diverse.
 The Constitution also protects the rights to freedom of assembly and freedom of association.

-Defamation and offences against honor continue to be criminalized and are used by state and non-state actors to silence critical voices.
+Defamation and offenses against honor continue to be criminalized and are used by state and non-state actors to silence critical voices.
+Journalists reportedly face attacks and surveillance connected with their work.

 Violence